richardwalkerdev/vaulttester/README.md

 ### Coding for S2I and OpenShift

-An essential aspect is to develop code that exploits environment variables, rather than including such values in `settings.py`, we set environment variables and retrieve them.
+An essential aspect is to develop code that exploits environment variables, rather than including such values in `settings.py`.
+We set environment variables and retrieve them.

 Look at this extract from my Python code: